atata-framework/atata.io/examples/navigation-to-page-by-dynamic-url.md

 ---
 layout: article
-title: Navigation to Page by Dynamic URL
+title: Navigation to page by dynamic URL
 description: How to perform the navigation to the page by dynamic/parameterized URL.
 ---